poroh/ersip/README.md

 Some time ago I found that there are no opensource SIP library that does not force you to some software design.
 All libraries provides some framework that is required in your project if you want to use SIP.
-I beleive that this is wrong way.
+I believe that this is wrong way.
+Goal of this project is to provide high-level primitives that implements all SIP functions but leave to user how to organize these primitives in his/her software.

 ## Roadmap